cvra/cvra.github.io/_posts/2016-06-26-goldorak-post-mortem.md

 To finish this long article, here is a list of things to remember:

-- ROS communication stack is stable and very nice to have, it makes node debugging easier and feature implementation faster
+- ROS communication stack is stable and very nice to have, it makes node debugging easier and feature implementation faster.
 - ROS navigation stack is fun and very useful for large scale robots navigating among humans but for Eurobot it's overkill and requires a very powerful onboard computer to run properly.
 The navigation stack is well suited for probabilistic navigation and avoiding unpredictible obstacles, however Eurobot requires more precise and repeatable positioning.
 - ROS visualisation tools are very useful but tend to crash sometimes which is kind of frustrating (but it doesn't matter since processes are decoupled).